Jocelyn Eide Jocelyn Eide

 RioTinto

-When you inherit a legacy reputation, progress has to be readable—and provable.
+When you inherit a legacy reputation, progress has to be provable.

 Mining & Resources 01